Improvement Practitioner Level 4 Apprenticeship

 Following successful completion of the Gateway, the meeting to determine if you are ready to undertake EPA, you will proceed to end-point assessment (EPA).

-The EPA is undertaken by an independent assessment organisation chosen by your employer.
+Your employer selects an independent assessment organisation to conduct the EPA.
 The End Point assessment components are: